 - More than a quarter of all B2B sales cycles take seven months or more to close.
 (Source: Harvard University and Gallup)

 - 79% of marketing leads never convert into sales.
 Lack of lead nurturing is the common cause of this poor performance.
 (Source: MarketingSherpa)

 It is absolutely essential to work the process.
 Too many telemarketers give up after one or two calls.
-However, it’s often the sixth or seventh call that delivers the sale, quote or face to face meeting.
-So, don’t commit the cardinal sin in telemarketing and give up too soon.
+However, it’s often the sixth or seventh call that delivers the sale, quote, or face-to-face meeting.
+So, don’t commit the cardinal sin of telemarketing and give up too soon.
 Make the process work for you and follow it through to the end.

 There are many Tips for Telemarketing Success that focus on sales techniques.
 However, much of the failure to achieve comes from self-inflicted wounds.
 If you’d like better telemarketing results, avoid the pitfalls about and you’ll deliver much better outcomes from your cold calling.

 If you’d like to find out how GSA Business Development can help Generate Growth for your Business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or send us an email.